TWA Flight Center: Flight wings

-Flight Tube 2 connected to Flight Wing 2, from the 1962 Saarinen design, while Flight Tube 1 connected to Flight Wing 1, from a 1967–1970 expansion designed by Saarinen Associates' successor firm Roche-Dinkeloo.
+Flight Tube 2 originally connected with Flight Wing 2, built as part of the original TWA Flight Center in 1962, while Flight Tube 1 connected with Flight Wing 1, built during a 1967–1970 expansion designed by Saarinen Associates' successor firm Roche-Dinkeloo.
 Both sections were characterized as violin-shaped, with jetways extending outward from the end of each wing.
-The flight wings had a base made of concrete and plaster, as well as a passenger concourse cantilevered above the base.
+The flight wings had concrete and plaster bases, along with passenger concourses cantilevered above.
+The proximity of the flight wings allowed easier transfers between flights, since passengers needed to travel only between the two wings or adjacent gates, rather than changing between terminals.
+Fueling and heating systems were embedded into the apron adjoining the flight wings.

 Flight Wing 2, shaped like a multi-sided polygon, was the smaller of the two structures, with seven gates.
 It contained utilitarian decor as well as a small flight operation center above the passenger area.
 Two bridges led to departure lounges (labeled gates 39 and 42), which could both fit 100 passengers; these had a red-and-oyster color scheme with furnishings.
 Flight Wing 1 was larger than Flight Wing 2, having been built to accommodate Boeing 747 jumbo jets, and had 10 gates.
 Flight Wing 1 had four levels, which contained passenger areas, Federal Inspection Services, and operations facilities; there were also baggage claim carousels in Flight Wing 1's basement, connected to the headhouse via people mover.
 Both flight wings were demolished with the construction of T5 in the 2000s.

 T5 and TWA Hotel

+Abutting the TWA Flight Center are JetBlue's Terminal 5 and the TWA Hotel's wings.
 T5 is variously cited as containing 625000 ft2 or 635000 ft2 of space.
-T5 has a 55000 sqft retail area with 22 food and drink concessions, 35 stores, a children's play area, and a 1,500-space parking garage.
-As the first airline terminal at JFK designed after the September 11, 2001, attacks, T5 contains 20 security lanes, one of the largest checkpoints in a U.S. airline terminal, and was planned to handle 20 million passengers annually.
+T5 has a 55000 sqft retail area, a children's play area, and a 1,500-space parking garage.
+It has 26 gates and could handle 20 million passengers annually.

-Two buildings, flanking the headhouse's sunken lounge, curve around the original headhouse.
-These buildings are part of the TWA Hotel, which has 512 guest rooms, 40,000 ft2 feet of meeting space, and a 10,000 ft2 observation deck.
-The hotel is outside the sterile area of T5, meaning that visitors can access the hotel only before going through T5 security or after arrival at T5.
-The hotel's decorations, replicas of the original furnishings, include brass lighting, walnut-accented furnishings, and rotary phones.
-The hallways contain red carpeting, evocative of the color of the furniture in the original TWA lounge.
-The rooms also contain modern design features such as blackout curtains and multiple-pane soundproof windows.
+Two glass towers curve around the original headhouse.
+These towers, which were constructed as part of the TWA Hotel, have 512 guest rooms.
+The hotel's decorations include replicas of the original furnishings, such as brass lighting, walnut-accented furnishings, rotary phones, and red carpets.
 Some of the rooms are oriented toward the headhouse, while others face the runways.
+The hotel has underground event space, built around the TWA Flight Center; the land under the headhouse rested on pilings and could not be excavated.
+There is also a 10,000 ft2 observation deck and a swimming pool.

 History

-New York International Airport, also known as Idlewild Airport, was developed in 1943 and was renamed John F. Kennedy International Airport in 1963.
-Idlewild started operating in 1948.
-Transcontinental and Western Airlines (TWA) signed a lease with Idlewild's operator, the Port of New York Authority (later the Port Authority of New York and New Jersey, or PANYNJ) in 1949.
-Idlewild had the highest volume of international air traffic of any airport globally by 1954.
+New York International Airport, also known as Idlewild Airport, began operations in 1948 and was renamed John F. Kennedy International Airport (JFK)in 1963.
+Transcontinental and Western Airlines (TWA) signed a lease with the airport's operator, the Port of New York Authority (later the Port Authority of New York and New Jersey, or PANYNJ) in 1949.
+Idlewild had the highest volume of international air traffic of any airport globally by 1954, amid the growing popularity of air travel in the U.S. and worldwide.